Great ways with greens

 Taming the wild things, however, is more fun than it used to be.
 New, strikingly colorful or rambunctiously shaped varieties such as rainbow-colored Swiss chard, purple kale, and Lacinato kale, once available only in farmers’ markets, perch in supermarket bins.
-(See our guide to some of the most interesting ones.)
 And produce companies are domesticating many leafy greens by selling them stemmed, washed, and bagged.
 Spinach has long been available this way; now Swiss chard, kale, and collard, mustard, and turnip greens are following suit.

 Though cooking greens are available year-round, they’re sweetest during cool weather, before summer heat brings out their stronger flavors.
 So grab a bag or a bunch.
 With a hot pan and a little olive oil and garlic, the wild tangle becomes a manageable couple of cups, delicious on its own or as a base for other dishes.

 TENDERSpinach.
 Sweet but slightly astringent.
 MEDIUM Beet greens.
 Earthy.
 Braising mix.
 Mild to full-flavored, depending on the makeup of the mix; may contain bok choy, kale, escarole, beet greens, and multiple colors of Swiss chard.
 Collard greens.
 Robust, slightly bittersweet.
 Mustard greens.
 Pungent bite mellows with cooking.
 Ornamental kale.
 Nutty, with cabbagelike heads.